JonathanSilver/bserv/BUILD-Windows.md

 > Now we should go back to the root directory.

-Use VS2019 to open `WebApp/WebApp.sln`, which is a sample project.
+Use VS2019 to open `WebApp.sln`, which is a sample project.
 Remember to properly configure the database and `config.json` before you `Run` the project.

 > `bserv` and `WebApp` should be built in `Debug` or `Release` (`x64`), NOT (`Win32`/`x86`).